alias454/bro-formula/README.rst

 bro-formula
 ================

-A saltstack formula to install BRO Network Security Monitor on RHEL based systems.
+A saltstack formula to install BRO Network Security Monitor on RHEL or Debian based systems.

 Supports one capture interface at the moment.
 Adding ability to control multiple capture interfaces is on the TODO list